Vyral/base-template/_posts/2018-11-13-come-get-your-free-thanksgiving-pie.md

 {% include pullquote.html %}

 I look forward to giving you a gift you can share with your family and friends.
-Once again, I thank you for everything you’ve done for me and wish you a Happy Thanksgiving and holiday season!&nbsp;
+Once again, I thank you for everything you’ve done for me and wish you a happy Thanksgiving and holiday season!&nbsp;